lenewsad/IntuneEDU/IntuneEDU/overview/overview-intune-education.md

 # Intune for Education

 Intune for Education is a cloud-based service that helps empower schools and students to get the most from technology.
 With Intune for Education, you can:
-- Manage the mobile devices your students use
+- Manage the devices for students and teachers
-- Manage apps on those devices
+- Manage the apps and settings on those devices
 - Optimize devices for testing

 Intune for Education works closely with Azure Active Directory (Azure AD), Microsoft School Data Sync, and Office 365 to simplify device management.